Skip to main content

 Polymer Hub Features

 Polymer Hub is a networking protocol that connects Ethereum rollups by sharing state updates among them.
-Polymer Hub utilizes the IBC protocol, where a blockchain receives light client updates from a counterparty chain.
+Polymer Hub utilizes IBC primitives, where a blockchain receives light client updates from a counterparty chain.
 Polymer Hub empowers rollups to verify any event emitted on any other chain through light client updates.

 Polymer Hub aggregates external rollup events into a single state commitment that can be proven on all external chains.
 This allows dapps to prove external events against a unified state without the trust assumptions of a centralized bridge or relayer.